bmarland1022/AutomationScripting/README.md

-The purpose of this project is to interact with web platforms and handle event-based participation systems utilizing Python Scripts.
+The purpose of this project is to interact with a web platform and handle event-based participation systems utilizing Python Scripts.

 The main python modules used were pyautogui, pytesseract, Google's speech_recognition, and Python's email module